-b.
+e.
 Is it OK for me to take the next course in a sequence, for example Math 126, at the same time I am repeating the prerequisite course, for example Math 125, to raise the grade to C or better?

 Almost never -- for at least two reasons.
-First, the intent of the C-or-better policy is to get you to build solid foundations.
+First, the intent of the C-or-better policy is to get you to build solid founda tions.
 This is not likely to happen if you haven't attained a C or better in the prerequisite course before taking the next course.
 Second, you may have an impossible examination schedule.
-For the example cited, Math 125-126, the Math department frequently schedules exams for both courses at the same time.
-If, in some unusual case, the academic facts convince your advisor that it would be appropriate for you to take the two courses at the same time, you should obtain the permission of the department(s) teaching the courses.
+For the example cited, Math 125-126, the Math department fre quently schedules exams for both courses at the same time.
+If, in some unusual case, the academic facts convince your advisor that it would be appropriate for you to take the two courses at the same time, you should obtain the permission of the depart ment(s) teaching the courses.

-c.
+f.
 When and for what classes is the Credit/No Credit Option allowed?

 Not recommended.
-Although the credit/no credit (CR/NC) option is allowed to fulfill KU Core GE 2.1 Written Communication, GE 2.2 Oral Communication, GE 3H Arts & Humanities, GE 3S Social Sciences, AE 4.1 Human Diversity, AE 4.2 Cultural & Global Awareness, this option has the potential of lowering (not raising) your grade point average, since CR/NC courses are not included in GPA calculations.
+Although the credit/no credit (CR/NC) option is allowed to fulfill GE 2.2 Oral Communication, GE 3H Arts & Humanities, GE 3S Social Sciences, AE 4.1 Human Diversity, AE 4.2 Cultural & Global Awareness, this option has the potential of lowering (not raising) your grade point average, since CR/NC courses are not included in GPA calculations.
 A Credit/No Credit option is available to all degree-seeking undergraduates.
 You may enroll in one course a semester under the option, if the course is not in your major or minor.
 For more information, visit the KU Policy Library.
 Warning: Certain undesirable consequences may result from exercising the option.
-Some schools, scholarship committees, and honorary societies do not accept this grading system and convert grades of No Credit to F when computing grade-point averages.
+Some schools, scholarship committees, and honorary societies do not accept this grading system and convert grades of No Credit to "F" when computing grade-point averages.